 Andrew recognises the Sydney Opera House is among the world’s greatest buildings, an internationally famous symbol of modern Australia, “so the team at ARM was given an enormous responsibility – a privilege and an honour.”

-By 2012, the Opera House was facing problems, including end-of-life theatre machinery, poor acoustics, and accessibility issues.
+By 2012, the Opera House faced problems, including end-of-life theatre machinery, poor acoustics, and accessibility issues.
 The Concert Hall was fitted with ageing theatre technology and presented difficulties for contemporary stage crews.
-Several front-of-house areas had very poor accessibility, with some levels impossible for mobility restricted patrons.
+Several front-of-house areas had poor accessibility, with some levels impossible for mobility-restricted patrons.

 ARM Architecture commenced design work in 2015, with the Concert Hall reopening in July last year.